Published by Lookforzebras

 Length: 4 weeks

-Students will participate in developing and implementing a web-based curriculum in evaluating the e-Clinician Project, funded as part of the Health Alert Network of the New York City Department of Health and Mental Hygiene administered by Clinical Directors Network, a primary care practice-based research network in NYC.
-The e-Clinician Project is designed to disseminate evidence-based clinical practice guidelines and to improve access to the clinical decision-support tools on handheld personal computers for clinicians practicing in patient care.
+Students will actively participate in developing and implementing a web-based curriculum, with a focus on evaluating the e-Clinician Project.
+Funded as part of the Health Alert Network of the New York City Department of Health and Mental Hygiene, the project is administered by the Clinical Directors Network, a primary care practice-based research network in NYC.
+The e-Clinician Project is specifically designed to disseminate evidence-based clinical practice guidelines and, in turn, improve access to clinical decision-support tools on handheld personal computers for clinicians practicing in patient care.

 8. Medical Informatics